MichaelAquilina/python-tools/README.md

 #### More tools to come?

 ## Windows Support
-Windows should work, however I do not have access to a Windows machine and cannot therefore test out releases (at least currently).
-I have builds being tested on appveyor which should prevent any obvious issues from being an issue.
+Windows should work, however I do not have access to a Windows machine and cannot therefore test out releases.

+I have builds being tested on appveyor which should prevent any obvious errors from causing breakages.

 If you have any issue running this package on windows then you please open an [Issue](https://github.com/michaelaquilina/python-tools/issues).